reflectoring/reflectoring.github.io/_posts/book-reviews/2019-06-26-book-review-7-habits.md

 ### Begin with the End in Mind

-* identify the different roles you have in life (father, husband, software engineer, ...) and short-term and long-term goals for each of those roles
+* identify the different roles you have in life (father, husband, software engineer, ...) and define short-term and long-term goals for each of those roles
 * create a personal mission statement defining your most important principles
 * think not only of producing, but also of your long-term production capability
 * visualize what you want to achieve